Search

 General Operating Expenses

-With only seven full-time employees and one Theno Food Safety Fellow which rotates annually, STOP is getting a lot done and making an impact!
+With only seven full-time employees, STOP is getting a lot done and making an impact!
 General operating consists of the daily expenses and overhead costs that typically include: office space, utilities, office equipment, and basic supplies.